Triangle

 Visit 'let's be clear on consent' page

-The university has a dedicated team of qualified Sexual Violence Liaison Officers (SVLOs) to support students who have experienced sexual harassment and or violence either recently or in the past.
-More information about SVLOs can be found online at:
+The university have a dedicated team of qualified Sexual Violence Liaison Officers (SVLOs) to support students who have experienced sexual harassment and or violence either recently or in the past.
+More information about SVLOs can be found online.

 SVLO service

-You can access the SVLO service via Report and Support and including your contact details.
+You can access the SVLO service via Report and Support by including your contact details.
 This is not making a formal report to the university, it is to enable you to access the support you need to make an informed decision on what to do next.
+The team are always led by the person in how they want to proceed, except in circumstances where there are safeguarding concerns.

 Any concerns can be reported by you or your friend.